-Research and development expense during the six months ended March 31, 2020 was \$906,167 a decrease of \$311,790 compared to \$1,217,957 for the six months ended March 31, 2019.
-The decrease in research and development expense is primarily attributable to the timing of product purchases and preclinical testing and evaluation, partially offset by the establishment of an inventory reserve.
-Since the Company is pre-revenue, the reserve is recorded as a component of tesearch and development expense.

-Research and development expenses are generally expected to increase in the future as a result of our plans for additional product development, clinical and regulatory programs.
+Research and development expense during the six months ended March 31, 2021 was \$754,202 a decrease of \$151,965 compared to \$906,167 for the six months ended March 31, 2020.
+The decrease in research and development expense is primarily attributable to lower compensation costs partially offset by increased product costs part of which includes an approximate \$180,000 reserve for inventory for obsolescence and samples, to be used for research and development.
+Research and development expenses are expected to increase during fiscal 2021 as a result of our plans for additional product development, clinical and regulatory programs.

-Other Income
+Other Income (Expense)

-Other income during the six months ended March 31, 2020 was \$382,498 a decrease of \$462,417 compared to total other income of \$844,915 for the six months ended March 31, 2019.
-The decrease in other income was primarily the result of the change in the fair market value of derivative liabilities.
+Other income during the six months ended March 31, 2021 was \$38,928, a decrease of \$343,570 compared to total other income of \$382,498 for the six months ended March 31, 2020.
+The decrease in other income is attributable a change in fair market value of the derivative liabilities and interest expense.